Email Security

 Open Doors and Open Sources: A Recipe for Repeat Attacks

-In 2022, it took an average of 277 days — that’s about nine months — for an organization to identify and contain a breach, according to IBM.[3]
+It can take an average of 277 days — that’s about nine months — for an organization to identify and contain a breach2.
 During that extended period of time, not only might cybercriminals remain in the environment wreaking havoc, but the means by which they entered remains available to others as well.

-What’s more, when an organization fails to fully address the vulnerabilities that allowed the first attack — a misconfiguration, human error resulting from lack of cyber awareness or a software vulnerability, for example — the door is left open to other attackers.
+What’s more, when an organization fails to fully address the vulnerabilities that allowed the first attack — a misconfiguration, human error resulting from lack of cyber awareness, or a software vulnerability — the door is left open to other attackers.

 While some cyberattacks make use of zero-day vulnerabilities, many rely on known vulnerabilities on unpatched systems.
 The universe of bad actors also has unprecedented access to intelligence and tools to capitalize on an organization’s lack of speed or vigor in responding to an attack and addressing its cause.
 Threat groups have been exploiting ubiquitous, yet easy-to-exploit vulnerabilities like Log4j and ProxyShell, for example, offering multiple ways into the same organization.